orbcode/orbuculum/README.md

  `-h`: Brief help.

  `-m`: Monitor interval (in mS) for reporting on state of the link.
 If baudrate is specified (using `-a`) and is greater than 100bps then the percentage link occupancy is also reported.

-  `-o [width]`: Use the custom (ice40 FPGA) based interface (if compiled with support) at specified port width.
-Current fpga supports 1, 2 and 4 bit parallel operation.

   `-p [serialPort]`: to use.
 If not specified then the program defaults to Blackmagic probe.